Bill Rasmussen: ESPN

 On September 30, 1980, ESPN officials announced that Bill Rasmussen was leaving the company by agreement.

-The New York Times reported in 1984 that ABC purchased controlling interest in ESPN by buying out Getty Oil's position.
-At the time of the Getty Oil buy out, ABC in turn bought out the Rasmussen Families 15% for $6,000,000.
+The New York Times reported in 1984 that ABC had purchased controlling interest in ESPN by buying out Getty Oil's position.
+At the time of the Getty Oil buyout, ABC in turn bought out the Rasmussen family's 15% stake for $6,000,000.
 Rasmussen had to split the $6,000,000 with numerous other investors and funders such as his brother Don Rasmussen, with Bill Rasmussen ending up with an estimated $1.2 million and a little over $740,000 after taxes.

-George Bodenheimer, then president of ESPN, recognized Rasmussen in October 2005 and dedicated a plaque and flag pole in Rasmussen's honor.
+George Bodenheimer, then president of ESPN, recognized Rasmussen in October 2005 and dedicated a plaque and flagpole in his honor.

+In April 2026, ESPN premiered a documentary, Sports Heaven: The Birth of ESPN, about the network's founding.
+The documentary tells the story of how Bill Rasmussen and his son Scott launched the network.

 Enterprise Radio Network

 The all sports radio network Enterprise Radio Network was founded in January 1981 by Scott Rasmussen, the son of Bill Rasmussen, and was shuttered by September 1981.
-The network broadcast sports reports twice an hour and did live phone in sports talk from 6 pm to 8 am Eastern Time seven days a week.
-The project failed, with employees not getting paid all wages they were due.
-Bill Rasmussen was sued by the labor department along with Scott for allegedly violating the Fair Labor Standards Act of 1938.
+The network broadcast sports reports twice an hour and featured live phone-in sports talk from 6 pm to 8 am Eastern Time, seven days a week.
+The project failed, and employees were not paid all wages they were due.
+Both Scott and Bill Rasmussen were sued by the US Department of Labor for allegedly violating the Fair Labor Standards Act of 1938.